Channels

 Overview

 Section titled “Overview”Channels act as the bridge between Evonic agents and external messaging platforms.
-They allow users to interact with agents through their preferred interface, such as Telegram, WhatsApp, or Discord.
+They allow users to interact with agents through their preferred interface — Telegram, WhatsApp, Discord, Slack, or the web UI — without changing how the agent works underneath.

-The architecture is fully modular: adding a new channel type requires implementing a standard interface, allowing Evonic to scale to any messaging protocol without changing the core agent runtime.
+The architecture is fully modular: adding a new channel type requires implementing a standard interface, allowing Evonic to scale to any messaging protocol without modifying the core agent runtime.

 How Channels Work

-Section titled “How Channels Work”When a message is sent via a channel, the following flow occurs:
+Section titled “How Channels Work”When a message arrives through a channel, the following flow occurs:

 - Message Arrival: The channel implementation (e.g., a Telegram bot) receives a message from the external platform.